-Flynn became the 35th Titan to score 1,000 career points – the third on this year's roster– after the second of his back-to-back layups that gave UW-Oshkosh a 21-13 lead at the 11:53 mark of the first half.
+Flynn became the 35th Titan to score 1,000 career points – the third on this year's roster – after the second of his back-to-back layups that gave UW-Oshkosh a 21-13 lead at the 11:53 mark of the first half.
 Flynn now has 1,008 points in his three seasons with the Titans.
-UW-Oshkosh seniors Boots and Wittchow also surpassed the 1,000-point mark this season.
-Boots, the seventh-leading scorer in program history, has 1,643 career points while Wittchow has 1,156.
+UW-Oshkosh seniors Boots and Wittchow have also surpassed the 1,000-point mark.
+Boots, the seventh-leading scorer in program history, has 1,643 career points while Wittchow 1,156.

-Boots also made six 3-pointers Saturday to extend program record to 264 for his career and finished the regional title game two assists shy of tying Matt Miller's school career mark of 399.
+Boots also made six 3-pointers Saturday to extend his program record to 264 for his career.
+He finished the regional title game two assists shy of tying Matt Miller's school career mark of 399.

 Fravert recorded his second straight and 14th career double-double.
 Duax's double-double was the second of his career.

-The Titans, who have outrebounded 27 of their last 30 opponents dating back to last season, headed into Saturday ranked ninth nationally with a +9.3 average rebounding margin, 14th with a +16.0 average scoring margin, 15th with a 1.44 assist-to-turnover ratio and 18th with 10.8 turnovers per game.
+The Titans, who have outrebounded 27 of their last 30 opponents dating back to last season, entered Saturday ranked ninth nationally with a +9.3 average rebounding margin, 14th with a +16.0 average scoring margin, 15th with a 1.44 assist-to-turnover ratio and 18th with 10.8 turnovers per game.

 The Titans' 41 made field goals are their most since making a program-high 49 during a 123-105 win over Grinnell College (Iowa) on Jan.
 4, 2007.
 UW-Oshkosh, which also matched its season high with 17 made 3-pointers and eight blocks, has connected on at least 11 shots from beyond the arc 13 times this season.